Regulation on Associate and Undergraduate Education and Examinations

 Notifications and address notices

 ARTICLE 35 – (1) All kinds of notifications shall be delivered to students by registered mail to the mailing addresses on the official records or by e-mail to the e-mail address entered in the SAO system.
-Students shall notify the Student Affairs Office, in person, of any change in their mailing and email addresses and follow the notifications sent to their e-mail addresses.
-Otherwise notifications to the current addresses on the records shall be deemed valid.
+Students shall promptly inform the Student Affairs Office in person of any updates or changes to their mailing and email addresses.
+They shall regularly monitor and act upon notifications sent to their email addresses.
+If they fail to do so, notifications to the current addresses on the records shall be deemed valid.

 Disabled students

-ARTICLE 36 – (1) Disabled students of the University, whose status and degree of disability are documented through medical reports, shall obey the provisions of the Regulation hereby regarding the course registration.
+ARTICLE 36 – (1) Disabled students of the University, whose status and degree of disability are documented through medical reports, shall follow the provisions of this Regulation regarding course registration.

 Leave of Absence

-ARTICLE 37 – (1) Students may be granted a leave of absence due to valid reasons for a maximum period of two years upon the decision of the respective administrative board.
-Except for those specified in the second paragraph of this Article, students shall be granted only one leave of absence during their period of study.
-For a leave of absence, they shall apply to the respective academic unit prior to the beginning of the semester.
-The semesters for which the student is granted a leave of absence shall not be counted towards the period of study.
+ARTICLE 37 – (1) Upon approval by the respective administrative board, students may be granted a leave of absence for a maximum period of two years due to valid reasons.
+Except for the case detailed in the second paragraph of this Article, students are permitted only one leave of absence during their enrollment.
+Students shall apply to their academic unit for a leave of absence before the semester begins.
+Semesters during which a student is on leave will not be counted toward their overall study duration.

-(2) In case the period for which a student who is granted a leave of absence as per the Article 29 of the Law on the Organization and Duties of the General Directorate of Sports is longer than the maximum duration of absence set out in this Regulation, the courses the student has registered for that semester shall be dropped upon the proposal of the respective administrative board and the approval of the University Administrative Board.
-The concerned semester shall not be counted towards the period of study.
+(2) If the duration of a student's approved leave of absence under Article 29 of Law on the Organization and Duties of the General Directorate of Sports exceeds the maximum allowable absence period stipulated in this Regulation, the courses registered by the student for that semester shall be canceled following a recommendation from the relevant administrative board and subsequent approval by the University Administrative Board.
+The affected semester shall not be counted toward the student's study period.

 Annulled regulation

-ARTICLE 38 – (1) Hacettepe University Regulation on Associate and Undergraduate Education and Examination published in the Official Gazette dated September 28, 2012 and numbered 24425 is hereby annulled.
+ARTICLE 38 – (1) The Regulation on Associate and Undergraduate Education and Examination of Hacettepe University, as published in the Official Gazette dated September 28, 2012, and numbered 24425, is hereby annulled.

 Course repetition